 Discover MSC Collaborations

-The Mailman Segal Center for Human Development, the Center for Psychological Studies and the Graduate School of Humanities and Social Sciences have joined together to form a collaborative, interdisciplinary division within the structure of NSU.
+The Mailman Segal Center for Human Development, the College of Psychology and the College of Humanities, Arts and Social Sciences have joined together to form a collaborative, interdisciplinary division within the structure of NSU.
 The intent of this merger is to foster collaborative efforts in research, scholarly activities, grants, educational programming and shared operations while continuing each unit’s commitment to academic excellence, innovation, and community service.
 In addition to this initiative, MSC has a number of collaborative programs throughout NSU and the community.

-The Center for Psychological Studies and MSC are currently collaborating on an early literacy grant (Parents Activate Literacy Skills).
+The College of Psychology and MSC are currently collaborating on an early literacy grant (Parents Activate Literacy Skills).
 Pre- and post-tests were conducted on approximately 12 children who participated in the research study.
 Twenty students conducted evaluations of children using a range of measures of language and literacy development.

-Preschool Screenings: MSC and the Abraham S. Fischler School of Education coordinated the annual multi-disciplinary screenings of the children at the Family Center Preschool.
-Fifteen students and 4 faculty from the Abraham S. Fischler School of Education, the Center for Psychological Studies and the College of Health Care Sciences assessed approximately 250 children.
+Preschool Screenings: MSC and the Abraham S. Fischler College of Education coordinated the annual multi-disciplinary screenings of the children at the Family Center Preschool.
+Fifteen students and 4 faculty from the Abraham S. Fischler College of Education, the College of Psychology and the College of Health Care Sciences assessed approximately 250 children.

 College of Osteopathic Medicine